wendywc/Fintech545_projects/week3/README.md

     return out
 ```

-Define function first projection and second projection
-Define function to calculate Frobenius Norm
-Use these functions to implement Higham
+Define the function for higham method with three helper functions

 ```python
 # The first projection
 def pu(x):